-Meeker-McLeod-Sibley Community Health Services adopts estimated revenue and expenditure budgets for the General Fund on the modified accrual basis.
+Meeker-McLeod-Sibley Community Health Services adopts estimated revenue and expenditure budgets for the General Fund on a basis consistent with accounting principles generally accepted in the United States of America.
 The legal level of budgetary control is the function level.
 Appropriations and encumbrances lapse at year-end.
 The budgets may be amended or modified at any time by the Community Health Board.

-2. Excess of Expenditures Over Appropriations
+2. Excess of Expenditures over Appropriations

-In the General Fund, the expenditures exceeded appropriations for the year ended December 31, 2015, by \$242,693.
+In the General Fund, the expenditures exceeded appropriations for the year ended December 31, 2016, by \$173,164.